IMAN-NAMJOOYAN/Terraform/README.md

-# Created By IMAN NAMJOOYAN 2023-03
+# Created By IMAN NAMJOOYAN 2023
+# im.namjuyan@gmail.com

-# Terraform-create-VM-in-vcenter
+# Create-Virtual-Machine-in-VCenter-By-Terraform
 This simple code create a Virtual Machine on VCenter by Terraform.